ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Pros:

- - Trusted Component Developer can ensure that the intact Trusted Component Binary is downloaded by TEEP Devices
+ - The Trusted Component Developer can ensure that the intact Trusted Component Binary is downloaded by TEEP Devices
- - TAM does not have to deliver Update message containing Trusted Component Binary which may have large size
+ - The TAM does not have to deliver Update message containing Trusted Component Binary which may have a large size

 Cons: